andrewabest/Conventional/README.md

 ### Supplied Assembly Conventions

 - Must not reference dlls from bin or obj directories
+- Must have all files be embedded resources

 ### Dealing with a funky folder structure?